-Figure 1: Tied Economic Capital by Risk Category
+Figure 1: Economic capital tie-up by risk type

-Management has overall responsibility for the risk management process and defines the general conditions for managing the various risk types.
-The Risk Controlling unit acts independently of all front offices in organisational terms, in accordance with the Minimum Requirements for Risk Management (MaRisk) for banks and financial services institutions, and ensures the constant and timely flow of information to the Bank's Management and Advisory Board in collaboration with other organisational units.
+The Management bears overall responsibility for the risk management process and defines the general conditions for managing the various risk types.
+The Risk Controlling Department acts independently of all front offices in organisational terms, in accordance with the Minimum Requirements for Risk Management (MaRisk) for banks and financial services institutions, and ensures the constant and timely flow of information to the Bank's Management and Advisory Board in collaboration with other organisational units.
 Risk Controlling is responsible for developing and overseeing the systems used in overall bank and risk management.
 It carries out a risk inventory at regular intervals and compares the risk amounts of the various risk types with the available economic capital.
 As part of the risk management process, we ensure in line with our strategy that excessive concentrations of risk do not exist, either within or across risk classes.